 To protect the logo’s integrity and avoid visual distractions, a minimum amount of space must be maintained between the logo and type or other graphic elements (including folds, trims, or edges on a page).
 For printed pieces, this buffer zone must match the width of the “W” crest; this will allow a proportional buffer zone as the size of the logo increases and decreases.

-To ensure legibility when using the logo in print, the “W” crest should be no smaller than a height of one-half inch.
-Graphic designers may use their own discretion in circumstances that cannot accommodate this minimum height.
+For standard printing, University Marketing recommends that the “W” crest should be no smaller than a height of .5 inch.
+For specialty items such as pens, University Marketing recommends a minimum height of .375 inch and advises choosing a pen that has a larger image area.
+Graphic designers may use their discretion in circumstances that cannot accommodate this minimum height.

-In limited circumstances when the shape of the UW–Madison logo or standalone “W” crest will not work (examples include pens and key chains), it is acceptable to use only the full name of the University of Wisconsin–Madison in the official Lato font.
-(Lato is available for free download as a Google font.).
+In limited circumstances when the shape of the UW–Madison logo or standalone “W” crest will not work (e.g., key chains, pencils), it is acceptable to use only the name of the University of Wisconsin–Madison in the official Lato font.
+(Lato is available for free download as a Google font.)

 When printing the logo over a background color or a photograph, make certain that the background is light enough to allow the logo to be legible.
 Do not add a drop shadow or outer glow in an attempt to make the logo more visible on an unsuitable background.
 To allow greater flexibility, the logo is also available with the text lines reversed out to white.
 When reversing out the logo on a background color, make certain that it is legible.